SinisterSpatula/RetroflagGpiGuides/VideoPoker.md

 * Then Go to Input this machine.

-* Set your controls how you like, I use: Hold1: D-pad Up, Hold2: D-pad Right, Hold3: Y, Hold4: X, Hold5: A, Max Bet: R, Deal-Spin-Start: B, Coin in: Kbd Backslash, Bill in: Select, Jackpot Reset: D-pad Down.
+* Set your controls how you like, I use: Hold1: D-pad Up, Hold2: D-pad Right, Hold3: Y, Hold4: X, Hold5: A, Max Bet: R, Deal-Spin-Start: B, Coin in: Kbd Backslash, Bill in: Select, Jackpot Reset: D-pad Down, Play Credit: Start.

 ## Additional Resources